-- If the transfer work includes significant lower-division work, the University accepts a maximum of 64 credit hours from any combination of the following: - Credit hours from community colleges, unless the credit hours are part of a successfully completed associate degree program from a regionally accredited institution. - Credit hours completed in programs designated by Webster University as lower-division. - Credit hours included in the 32-credit-hour maximum awarded for first year (freshman) work earned through any combination of International Baccalaureate, Advanced Placement and other designated 13th year programs normally completed prior to enrollment at the University. - Standardized tests designated as lower-division. - Duplicate coursework does not transfer. - Transfer credit hours do not count toward the University's residency requirement.
+- The University accepts a maximum of 90 credit hours of transfer work toward a bachelor's degree. - Duplicate coursework does not transfer. - The university awards 32 credit hours maximum for first year (freshman) work earned through any combination of International Baccalaureate and/or Advanced Placement and other designated 13th year programs normally completed prior to enrollment at the University. - Transfer credit hours do not count toward the University's residency requirement.
 The residency requirement is the completion of 30 credit hours of the last 36 credit hours prior to graduation.